IRS Tax Lien – What to do If You Receive Notification of an IRS Tax Lien

 In all probability, however, the reason you haven’t filed or paid taxes is because of an issue preventing you from doing so.
 For people in special circumstances, and when conditions are in the best interest of both the government and the taxpayer, there are other options for reducing the impact of a lien.

 Discharge of property — Allows property to be sold free of the lien.
 The seller or buyer can submit Publication 783, Instructions on How to Apply for Certificate of Discharge From Federal Tax Lien (PDF).

 Subordination — Does not remove the lien, but allows other creditors to move ahead of the IRS, which may make it easier to get a loan or mortgage.
 For more information review Publication 784, Instructions on How to Apply for a Certificate of Subordination of Federal Tax Lien (PDF).

 Withdrawal — Removes the public notice and assures that the IRS is not competing with other creditors for your property.
 If applying for a withdrawal, use Form 12277, Application for the Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien (PDF).

 If you find yourself facing an IRS Federal Tax Lien, we can help you deal with it by negotiating a payment program (if you have the means to pay the back taxes) or to assist you in filing for an Offer in Compromise.
 For more information on filing an OIC, check this page on the topic.
-Simply contact our office for a free consultation, and we can help you get your tax problems handled and help you get on with your life.
+Simply contact our office for a free initial consultation, and we can help you get your tax problems handled and help you get on with your life.